m-n/lazy-susan/README.md

 Deliberate Differences
 ----------------------

-By default a token ending in a package marker will read the next form with \*PACKAGE\* bound to the package designated by the token.
+By default a when LS reads a token ending in a package marker it will read the next form with \*PACKAGE\* bound to the package designated by the token.

 Using the default common lisp tokenization, characters can only have one syntax type, and both macro-character and single-escape are syntax types.